vives-projectwerk-2-2020/particula.devbitapp.be/docs/frontend/README.md

 ![allSensorsPage](./assets/allSensorsPage.png)

-### Sensor page
+### Sensor Page

 For each sensor there is a sensorpage with all the information about that sensor.
 Eg. address, city and other location information, but also the sensor's live values and historical values in graphs.

 ![SensorPage](./assets/SensorPage.png)